 Who is it for?

-The DigitME2 project aims to assist manufacturing companies throughout Lancashire in a bid to help them grow and develop their business, increase their productivity and become more efficient by introducing new digital technologies into their manufacturing process, such as robotics, data analytics and additive manufacturing.
+The DigitME2 project aims to assist manufacturing companies throughout Lancashire in a bid to help them grow and develop their business, increase their productivity and become more efficient by introducing new digital technologies into their manufacturing process, such as IIOT (Industrial Internet of Things) and Data Analytics, as well as Robotics and Automation.

 DigitME2 is able to provide this support to manufacturing companies in Lancashire that fall into the SME category, which currently includes companies with fewer than 250 employees and which does not exceed a turnover of 50 million euro’s.